jackrosenthal/kajiki/docs/migrating_from_genshi.rst

 Migrating from Genshi
 ======================================

-Kajiki uses syntax derived from the syntax of Genshi.
+Kajiki uses syntax derived from the syntax of Genshi_.
 In particular, the following directives are supported, with semantics intended to be nearly identical to those of Genshi_.

  * `py:def`
  * `py:choose` -- renamed `py:with`